 While the wage assignment procedure formerly used under Section 4701 is not continued, the substantive effect of the prior law is continued.
 Thus, the order for support continues to have priority over other withholding orders and assignments and is binding until modified or terminated by the court.
 See CODE CIV.
 PROC. § 723.030; LABOR CODE § 300.
 As under prior law, the court may require withholding from the earnings of either or both parents.
-Authorization for the employer to deduct a one-dollar fee also is continued under Code of Civil Procedure Section 723.024.
-Under prior law, withheld parnings were re quired to be paid to a court officer or county officer specifical by the court; this authority is continued in the amended section and expanded to permit the court to order the employer to pay the withheld earnings directly to the person having custody of the child or to such other person as the court specifies in the order Section 4701 applies to orders directed to both public and private employers.
+Authorization for the employer to deduct a one-dollar fee also is continued under Code of Civil Procedure public and private employers.
 See CODE CIV.
 PROC. § 723.011(c), (g), and Comment thereto.